iYadavVaibhav/stem/docs/2-Data-Engineering/data-warehousing.md

   - OLAP is denormalized for reads, OLTP is fully normalized for consistency
   - OLAP is populated with ETL batch updates, OLTP is always up to date with transactional writes.

-- **Data Mart** - similar to warehouse but is usually build for single purpose, for particualr LOBs.
+- **Data Mart** - similar to warehouse but is usually build for single purpose, for particular LOBs.
   - It can be physically designed or implemented logically by creating views, materialized view or summary data in warehouse (they have an overlap).
   - It mainly focuses on a subset of data instead of complete enterprise data.